MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_powershell.md

  ![](media\get_vm.png)

-2. To return a list of only powered on virtual machines add a filter to the command.
-A filter can be added by passing the output of `get-vm` using pipe caracter `|` to the `where-object` command or `where` for short.
-Finally inside of curly braces `{}` declare that the state should be equal to ‘Running’ as seen below.
+2. To return a list of only powered on virtual machines add a filter to the `get-vm` command.
+A filter can be added by using the where-object command.
+For more information on filtering see the [Using the Where-Object](https://technet.microsoft.com/en-us/library/ee177028.aspx) documentation.

  ```
  get-vm | where {$_.State –eq ‘Running’}